English Last Names

 The most common surname in the US and UK is Smith, which is currently rising as a given name in the States.
 Other popular English last names that are used as first names include Sawyer, Brooks, Harrison, and Everly — a very fashionable choice for girls.

 Celebrities especially love English last names as first names.
-Hilary Duff's oldest daughter is named Banks, and Kieran Culkin recently had a son named Wilder.
+Hilary Duff's oldest daughter is named Banks, and Kieran Culkin has a son named Wilder.

 Some of the English surnames found here are well-established as first names, such as Oliver, Cooper, and Taylor.
 Others are yet to be discovered but have great potential, including Groves, Catesby, and Westcott.